The Basics

 mop with water and vinegar to clean hardwood floors.

-• Avoid walking on wood floors with high heels.
+This can dull your floor and finish over time. - Avoid walking on wood floors with high heels.
 They can

 severely damage wood floors.
-Keep heels in good repair.
+Keep heels in good repair. - Keep pets’ claws properly trimmed to avoid excessive

-• Do not use wax, oil soap, liquid polish, or other household
+scratches and gouges. - Do not use wax, oil soap, liquid polish, or other household

 cleaners on your polyurethane finished wood floor.
 The